🛳️ Carnival Cruise Conquest SEA Review

 Review

 4.0 Average rating.
-Carnival put the emphasis on the food, which helped make up for the shortcomings below.
+Carnival put the emphasis on price and food.
+That worked for us and helped make up for many of the shortcomings below.
 We had an excellent cruise and recommend the long SEA cruises if they fit with your lifestyle (and you don’t bring the kids!)

 Ratings - 1 to 5 (high)

-5 Intangible - An adults-only cruise is the way to go.
-It was relaxing and mostly quiet, not like short sailings.
-The service was very good.
+5 Intangible - An adults-only long cruise is the way to go.
+It was relaxing, generally not busy, and mostly quiet, not like short sailings.

-5 Value - The price was amazing - under $1,500 for the 13 day cruise oceanfront cabin.
+7 Value - The price was amazing (which was why it got extra points) - under $1,500 for the 13 day cruise oceanfront cabin.
 It worked out to $122 per day … for two.
 This includes the Vacation Steal wholesale discount, which saved another 9%.
-We essentially got almost a two week cruise for the price as just one, comparable to a heavily discounted repositioning cruise.
+We essentially got a two week cruise for the price of just one.
+We had no unexpected expenses.
+There were few a la carte prices.

 5 Food - The SEA program boasted an elevated menu.
 This sailing did not disappoint.
-Lobser was on the menu almost every night.
-Many dishes were world-class.
-Service was excellent.
+Lobster was on the main dining room menu almost every night.
+Many dishes, even at the buffet, were world-class.
+The buffet ranged from inspired to acceptable.

 3 Dancing.
-“Showtime” - the crew dancing during dinner was great fun, especially if you get up and join them like we did.
+“Showtime!” - the crew dancing during dinner to fun tunes was great fun, especially if you get up and join them like we did.
 The disco was fair.
-We’re there to groove to music we know, not be “educated”.
-There are literally a thousand hit songs to choose from over the past 50 years.
-Why would you play B-sides or unknown groups?
+The space was fine but the music was hit or miss.
+We’re there to groove to music we know, not be impressed by the DJ’s catalog.
+There are literally a thousand hit and well-known dance tunes to choose from over the past 50 years.
+Why would you play a lot of B-sides or unknown groups?

 What is Carnival Cruise SEA?